jaredly/j2/devui/Roadmap.md

 - [x] show ... types ... of things ... on hover.
 I think I want like a `crawlTypes` or something that's like `getType` but more.
 Oh wait no maybe my getType doesn't go deep anyway, so that's ok.
 	- ok so we crawl everything, get the types of expressions, and the ... resolved types of types or something
-- [ ] have hover follow mouse probs
+- [x] have hover follow mouse probs
 - [ ] have hover stick on click, then you can hover entries there to get them underlined.
 - [ ] dedup hover entries? idk.

+- [ ] BUG multiple dispatch isn't working?

 - [ ] editing of fixtures! probably?
 Can I do the same contentediable trick, but without the reprinting? like, just parse + recolor?